The Sultry Nature Collection

 Any stones are set after casting and all rings are hand stamped and polished.

-You can see and try the rings at Pompa Shop and WOS store in Stockholm.
+You can see and try the rings at Pompa Shop, WOS store and APlace in Stockholm and Gothenburg.

 Adress: Pompa Shop - Erstagatan 19, Stockholm.